Camp Living Stones

 More than anything, we desire students to grow in their knowledge and passion for Jesus regardless of if, when, and where they attend SUMMER CAMP.
 We would love for you to consider joining us.

 We have found that “bigger” is NOT always “better.”

-With a maximum capacity of around 120 students, we have intentionally capped our growth in order to maintain a sense of intimacy with the campers.
+With a maximum capacity of around 120 students during the summer, we have intentionally capped our growth in order to maintain a sense of intimacy with the campers.
 We strive to create a safe and caring environment for students’ voices to be heard and spiritual needs to be met.

 Based on Jesus’ intentionality with the twelve disciples, we have seen the benefit of creating smaller groups of twelve or less students with each of our counselors.
 These counselors invest massive amounts of time, energy and prayer throughout the week as they connect with their students.
 Before arrival, counselors spend time praying for each student by name.
 From the moment students show up at camp, counselors are deliberate about getting to know them personally.